Homotopical models for metric spaces and completeness: Cauchy completion

+This section will discuss the Cauchy completion, as described in \cite{Lawvere}, and later expanded by Borceux and Dejean in \cite{BorceuxDejean}.
+The first subsection, discusses the Cauchy completion of categories as described in \S1--2 of \textit{op.\ cit.} We define the first class of weak equivalences we will consider---termed \textit{pastoral equivalences}---as well as a couple characterizations of the definition.
+We will then use these functors to discuss the Cauchy completion of categories.
+This work will be important for our construction of the Karoubian model structure on $\Cat$ in \Cref{section:Karoubian}: The weak equivalences in this model structure are precisely the pastoral equivalences, and the fibrant-cofibrant objects are the Cauchy-complete categories.

-We further discuss the theory of Cauchy completion in enriched category theory which was first introduced in \cite{Lawvere}, and later expanded in \cite{BorceuxDejean}.
-This article will not consider these concepts in full generality, focusing instead on categories enriched over a specific poset $\RR_+$.
-These provide the analogues of metric spaces mentioned in the introduction.
-This section, together with \autoref{app:analysis} will recapitulate and further develop the framework of $\RR_+$-enriched categories of \cite{Lawvere,BorceuxDejean}.
-The latter is devoted to the proofs of generalizations of properties of limits in metric spaces to the setting of $\RR_+$-categories.
-While will will not consider the general enriched setting, we do expect that some of the results in this and following sections will generalize beyond $\RR_+$-categories.
+In the second subsection, we discuss the theory of Cauchy completion in enriched category theory.
+This article will not consider these concepts in full generality, instead restricting our attention to categories enriched over a specific poset $\RR_+$.
+These ``$\bR_+$-categories'' will provide the analogs of metric spaces mentioned in the introduction.
+Along the way, we will draw comparisons between Cauchy completion in the set-enriched and $\bR_+$-enriched settings.
+This subsection, together with \autoref{app:analysis}, will recapitulate and further develop the framework of $\RR_+$-enriched categories of \cite{Lawvere,BorceuxDejean}.
+The appendix in particular is devoted to the proofs of generalizations of properties of limits in metric spaces to the setting of $\RR_+$-categories.
+While we will not consider the general enriched setting, we expect that some of the results in this and the following sections will generalize beyond $\RR_+$-categories.

+\begin{remark} All categories are assumed to be small unless stated otherwise.
+Note that the categories $\Set$, $\Cat$, $\RR_+\mathbf{-Cat}$, etc. are not small. \end{remark}